cilium/ebpf/readme.md

 dynamically load and unload filters from different stores, place a REST service (quite easily) on top of an eBPF program, and make sure sound security practices are happening around the base eBPF program.

+## Compiling
+[The Makefile](./examples/Makefile) in the examples folder has an example of how to use the llvm bpf compiler to compile your eBPF C program.

 ## An Important Note About Licenses:
 If you are using this project for your own internal monitoring or using it to provide a service, then you (probably) do not need to read the rest of this note.
 However, if you are planning to